Marriage Counseling & Insurance Coverage — Cost of Services

 What Insurance Does Cover?

-When the focus of the counseling is a mental health disorder (depression, anxiety, PTSD, etc.), generally insurance covers it.
-These issues are more commonly addressed with individual psychotherapy however, sometimes these disorders are addressed by “Family Therapy”.
+When the focus of the counseling is a mental health disorder (depression, anxiety, PTSD, etc.), generally, insurance covers it.
+These issues are more commonly addressed with individual psychotherapy; however, sometimes these disorders are addressed by “Family Therapy”.
 (Consult with your insurance company to verify if “Family Therapy” is covered when you, as a couple, are not married.
 Some insurance companies define “family” as part of a married couple.)

-A simple, concise way to evaluate are you needing “Family Therapy” or “Marriage or Relationship Counseling” is to answer this question: What is the problem or issue in your life you want help with in counseling?
+A simple, concise way to evaluate whether you need “Family Therapy” or “Marriage or Relationship Counseling” is to answer this question: What is the problem or issue in your life you want help with in counseling?
 Do you want the focus to be on the Marriage or Relationship issues?
 Or do you want the focus of the counseling to be on how the spouse/partner can be supportive of the patient that has a specific mental health issue?

 Fee Schedule for VCFR As of August 1, 2022